Procedures to prevent infringement of provisions of The Bribery Act 2010

 Its licensing activities concern the educational purposes of “educational establishments” [as such expression is defined in the Copyright, Designs and Patents Act 1988 (as amended)].

 ERA has drawn up an Anti-Corruption and Bribery Policy which is drawn to the attention of all employees.
 The employees of ERA are engaged under contracts of employment which include Grievance and Disciplinary Procedures approved by the ERA Remuneration and HR Committee from time to time.
 (The ERA Remuneration and HR Committee is an approved sub-committee of the ERA Board of Directors).

 Examples of gross misconduct by a member of ERA staff include (non-exhaustively) fraud, theft, gross negligence and failure to carry out a reasonable instruction.
 Any activity that might be construed as bribery will be an act of gross misconduct for these purposes.

 The ERA Board has instructed that each ERA member of staff is made aware of these procedures for the purposes of application of the Grievance and Disciplinary Procedures relevant to their contract of employment with ERA.

-All new members of staff will be informed of the procedures required by the company to prevent bribery.
+All new members of staff will be informed of the procedures required by the company to address anti-corruption measures and to prevent bribery.